molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Helper functions</aside>

-The helper function `setFieldValue` takes a test id and a string value.
+The helper function `setFieldValue` takes a Component fixture, a test id and a string value.
 It finds the corresponding element using `findEl`.
 Using another helper, `setFieldElementValue`, it sets the `value` and dispatches an `input` event.

 ```typescript
 export function setFieldValue<T>(